-Kathleen Doyle and Scot McKendrick have came together to produce a divine art collection in The Art of the Bible.
-It includes some of the worlds rarely seen in medieval European paintings, that are so beautiful that galleries would fall over themselves, if it weren't that the images were inside illuminated Bibles.
-The skill and craftsman ship are heavenly.
-The light and ambiance draws you in to the scenes captured.
+Kathleen Doyle and Scot McKendrick have come together to produce a divine art collection in The Art of the Bible.
+It includes some of the worlds rarely seen in medieval European paintings, that are so beautiful that galleries would fall over themselves if it weren't that the images were inside illuminated Bibles.
+The skill and craftsmanship are heavenly.
+The light and ambiance draw you into the scenes captured.

 The Art of the Bible - Scot McKendrick & Kathleen Doyle ©MDHarding

 Martin Gayford has teamed up with long-time collaborator David Hockney to produce A History of Pictures and pull together 3D objects, people, and places onto a 2D flat surface - Bringing pictures to vivid life.

 A History of Pictures - David Hockney & Martin Gayford ©MDHarding

 A Painters Journey

 Leon Morrocco one of Scotland's popular painters travels with his easel painting striking vibrant landscapes and still lives.
 Inspired by his travels to Europe, South America, and Australia his new book - A Painter's Journey is now available.
 Are you inspired to go on an artist retreat?

 A Painter's Journey - Leon Morrocco ©MDHarding